Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 Before going through this guide, consider if you really need this as the integrated DOS functionality in DOSBox-X is more convenient for typical use-cases.
 Booting regular DOS is normally not necessary to run DOS applications such as games, or even Windows version up to 3.11 in DOSBox-X. And even if you have a application that requires a specific DOS version, you can change the reported version of the integrated DOS in DOSBox-X. There are two ways to change the DOS version:
 1. There is a setting "ver" under the [dos] section in dosbox.conf.
 For example, setting "ver = 7.10" will cause DOSBox-X to set the initial DOS version as 7.10, instead of the default 5.00.
 Note that LFN (long filename) support will be enabled when the initial version is set to 7.0 or higher.
 2. You can also set reported DOS version with the ``VER`` command in the DOSBox-X command line.
 For example, ``VER SET 6 22`` will cause DOSBox-X to claim to be version 6.22.
-Note that this method will only change the reported DOS version, but will not affact LFN support.
+Note that this method will only change the reported DOS version, but will not effect LFN support.

 Some disadvantages of booting regular DOS in DOSBox-X includes:
 - Inability to use the ``MOUNT`` command to access directories on the host filesystem.
 All storage will have to be in the form of images.